rezzisroshan/PDF_CHATBOT/README.md

 - Identifies **tools or equipment** mentioned in the recipe.
 - Finds **cooking or preparation times**.
 - Answers other recipe-specific questions.
-- Works entirely from the provided recipe PDF — no outside guessing.
+- Works entirely from the provided recipe PDF, no outside guessing.

 ---